Categories

 - Do not enter AI-generated art.

-- Drawings copied from published photographs, the internet or existing works should not be submitted and will be disqualified.
-Please refer to the copyright and plagiarism guide for more detailed information.
+- Drawings copied from published photographs, the internet, or existing works should not be entered and will be disqualified.
+Refer to the Copyright & Plagiarism guide for more detailed information.

-- Sequential illustrations should be submitted to the Comic Art category.
+- Sequential illustrations depicting an evolving story should be entered in Comic Art.

-- Digital Illustrations should be entered in the Digital Art category.
+- Illustrations made digitally should be entered in Digital Art.

-- Illustrations that directly depict political or social commentary should be submitted to the Editorial Cartoon category.
+- Illustrations that directly depict political or social commentary should be entered in the Editorial Cartoon category.

 - Animated .gif files will not be accepted for this category.
 An uploaded .gif file will be adjudicated as a static .gif file.

-- Please do not upload .zip files for the category.
+- Do not upload .zip files for the category.
+Zip files will not be judged.

-You can upload one image for each Drawing or Illustration submission.
+You can upload one image for each Drawing or Illustration entry.

 Work Type